Exact and Heuristic Computation of the Scanwidth of Directed Acyclic Graphs: Exact methods

 \subsection{Recursive algorithm}

 In this subsection, we develop a recursive algorithm that solves \textsc{Scanwidth}.
 The main idea is to recursively keep splitting the graph into two (almost) equal-sized parts.
 The method we will develop is based on an algorithm from Bodlaender et al. \cite{bodlaender2012note}.
 They present a solution method for a range of ordering problems on undirected graphs, using a technique by Gurevich and Shelah \cite{gurevich1987expected} for the \textsc{Travelling Salesman Problem}.
 We extend this approach to DAGs and specifically tailor it towards scanwidth.
-To adapt the approach to DAGs, we introduce the concept of an ordered partition. \begin{definition}[Ordered partition] Let $G=(V,E)$ be a weakly connected DAG and $\PP = (A_1, \ldots, A_r)$ an $r$-partition of $V$, with $r \geq 2$ (and some $A_i$ possibly empty).
-If for all $1\leq i < r$, no arcs in $E$ are directed from $\bigcup_{j\leq i} A_j$ towards $\bigcup_{j> i} A_j$, then $\PP$ is an \emph{ordered $r$-partition} of $V$. \end{definition} Intuitively, an ordered partition preserves the natural ordering of a DAG.
+To adapt the approach to DAGs, we introduce the following concept. \begin{definition}[Ordered partition] Let $G=(V,E)$ be a weakly connected DAG and $\PP = (A_1, \ldots, A_r)$ an $r$-partition of $V$, with $r \geq 2$ and the sets $A_i$ allowed to be empty.
+We call $\PP$ an \emph{ordered $r$-partition} of $V$, if for all $1\leq i < r$, no arcs in $E$ are directed from $\bigcup_{j\leq i} A_j$ towards $\bigcup_{j> i} A_j$. \end{definition} Intuitively, an ordered partition respects the DAG's direction: for any vertex $v \in A_j$, all outgoing edges from $v$ go only to sets $A_i$ with $i \le j$.
 As a consequence, it is possible to concatenate extensions of the induced subgraphs of the ordered partition, resulting in an extension of the entire graph.
-See \cref{subfig:ordered_partition_part,subfig:ordered_partition_ext} for an illustration of this concept.
+See \cref{subfig:ordered_partition_part,subfig:ordered_partition_ext} for an illustration of this concept, with $A_1 = L$, $A_2 = W$, and $A_3 = R$, where we use this relabeling for later reference.
+Note that arcs are allowed to `skip' over parts of the partition and that the set $L$ is forced to be a sinkset.

 Our recursive approach uses a natural generalization of scanwidth: \emph{partial scanwidth}.
 This concept allows us to analyze the scanwidth of only a subset of the vertices of a graph.
 This will be useful to break down the problem into smaller subproblems.
 By solving these subproblems recursively, we can build up the scanwidth of the entire graph.
 Before we state the formal definition, recall that $\Pi [W]$ is the set of all extensions of $G[W]$.